gliu20/gliu20.github.io/programming/_posts/2021-07-09-hide-grub-menu-ubuntu-20-04.md

 > Follow these instructions at your own risk.
 Make sure to backup your data and/or GRUB configuration in case something goes wrong.
 Furthermore, editing your GRUB configuration has a risk in resulting in an unbootable system, so make sure to do your own research.

 # Hiding the menu in GRUB options
-The process outlined here is mainly inspired by [Arch Linux's Guide to hiding GRUB unless shift key is pressed](https://wiki.archlinux.org/title/GRUB/Tips_and_tricks#Hide_GRUB_unless_the_Shift_key_is_held_down), but with some slight modifications.
+The process outlined here is mainly from Arch Linux's wiki [^1], but with some modifications to work on Ubuntu.

 First, we have to enable the hidden menu by adding the following options in `/etc/default/grub`

 ```bash
 GRUB_FORCE_HIDDEN_MENU="true"
 GRUB_GFXPAYLOAD_LINUX=keep
 ```

 You might be wondering why we have to enable `GRUB_GFXPAYLOAD_LINUX=keep`.
-In fact, it's currently a known error where hwmatch (a module that has allowlists and denylists for certain hardware platforms) is omitted from 64-bit based linux distributions, so GRUB scripts relying on the module will show an error such as `error: can't find command hwmatch` [^1].
-The fix recommended in the bug report is to enable `GRUB_GFXPAYLOAD_LINUX=keep` which causes the GRUB scripts to skip the logic requiring `hwmatch`, effectively hiding the error [^2].
+In fact, it's currently a known error where hwmatch (a module that has allowlists and denylists for certain hardware platforms) is omitted from 64-bit based linux distributions, so GRUB scripts relying on the module will show an error such as `error: can't find command hwmatch` [^2].

+The fix recommended in the bug report is to enable `GRUB_GFXPAYLOAD_LINUX=keep` which causes the GRUB scripts to skip the logic requiring `hwmatch`, effectively hiding the error [^3].

-# Creating the scripts to skip the GRUB menu unless shift key is held
+# Creating the GRUB scripts
 Then we copy the [script](https://gist.githubusercontent.com/anonymous/8eb2019db2e278ba99be/raw/257f15100fd46aeeb8e33a7629b209d0a14b9975/gistfile1.sh) linked to in Arch Linux's guide to `/etc/grub.d/31_hold_shift`.
 However, we have to modify a couple lines for it to work on Ubuntu.

 If we don't, then you'll see an error like `/etc/grub.d/31_hold_shift: 10: source: not found` when running `update-grub`.

 To fix the issue, we remove the following lines,
 ```bash